Blrbalaji/LB_2020.11.01/README.md

 This module contains code snippets and tryouts from Python Introductory Classes.

 Some of the interesting snippets are listed below:
-- 03_Transient_Forces: This module computes the unbalance forces, oscillating forces, tangential and centrifugal forces due to unbalance due to rotation acceleration.
+- 03_Transient_Forces: This module computes the unbalance, oscillating, tangential and centrifugal forces due to rotational acceleration of an initial unabalance and orientation